DalegendaryCat/W.O.W-Attachment/README.md

 To test out object detection abilities, use script.py and change the necessary image path in order to import the image for object detection

+Some changes to the logic has been made, and now I intended to use blob detections instead of object detection, code can be found in cracked_camera_detection.py

 Using OpenCV, the robot arm is able to "see" the objects laid out in front of it using an external camera, and hence, detect the object.
-After which, it will carry out the programmed function of <insert later>.
-This code can be found in robot.py
+Final code can be found in Final_Robot.py